Air Mobility Group

 From there it controls Nos 84 and 86 Wings and the Air Mobility Control Centre, and is also responsible for the Air Mobility Training and Development Unit.

-AMG operates six aircraft types, from three separate RAAF Bases and Defence Establishment Fairbairn in Canberra.
+AMG operates six aircraft types, from two separate RAAF Bases - RAAF Base Richmond and RAAF Base Amberley.

 AMG has been at the forefront of Defence operations in delivering personnel, cargo and equipment where it needs to go.
 This includes extensive service in the Middle East, Afghanistan, East Timor, West Africa, South East Asia, and throughout the Pacific.